 Sports betting is a huge industry but it can be hard to find good reading material related to sports betting.

-Here are the 5 best sports betting books that I have read.
+Here are 6 of the best sports betting books that I have read.

 Best Sports Betting Books

 Written by well renowned sports betting writer Joseph Buchdahl.
 Who writes for the bookmaker Pinnacle and is also the author of two other highly rated sports betting books.